hpssjellis/aMCC/README.md

+## More for Coders

+Participate in Coding Hackathons: Engaging in time-bound coding challenges with new problems to solve can stimulate the aMCC.

+Learn New Programming Languages Regularly: Switching between different programming languages prevents the process from becoming habitual.

+Contribute to Open Source Projects: This involves adapting to different coding styles and understanding new codebases, which can be challenging.

+Engage in Peer Code Reviews: Analyzing and critiquing others' code requires critical thinking and adaptability.

+Tackle Real-World Problems: Applying coding skills to solve real-world problems can present unique challenges and learning opportunities.

+Create Personal Projects with New Technologies: Regularly starting projects with technologies or frameworks you're unfamiliar with can be both challenging and rewarding.

+Participate in Online Coding Challenges and Quizzes: Regular engagement in online platforms that offer coding quizzes and challenges can help in continuously pushing one's boundaries.

+These activities align with the need for continuous learning and adaptation in the field of computer programming, thus aiding in the development of the aMCC.****

 These seem a bit intense for the classroom, but perhaps just coding is the solution, with my students understanding why they can't concentrate don't like the discomfort of learning how to code..